Jamessshhh/Studentmanagementsystem/README.md

 Ensure you have the following installed:

-macOS with Xcode installed
+-macOS with Xcode installed

-Swift 5+
+-Swift 5+

-Xcode 13+
+-Xcode 13+

 Steps to Install

-Clone the repository:
+-Clone the repository:

   git clone https://github.com/Jamessshhh/Studentmanagementsystem.git

-Navigate to the project directory:
+-Navigate to the project directory:

   cd Studentmanagementsystem

-Open the project in Xcode:
+-Open the project in Xcode:

   open Studentmanagementsystem.xcodeproj

-Run the app:
+-Run the app:

   Select a simulator (or a real device if configured).